Qatar Refused to Invest in Kushner’s Firm. Then, He Backed a Blockade of Qatar.

 Perhaps, Kushner’s idiosyncratic view of the blockade had nothing to do with Qatar’s rejection of his father.
 Maybe the senior White House adviser simply wanted to tell Trump what the latter wished to hear.

+But the government of Qatar, for one, thinks otherwise.
+As NBC News reports:

+Qatari government officials visiting the U.S. in late January and early February considered turning over to Mueller what they believe is evidence of efforts by their country’s Persian Gulf neighbors in coordination with Kushner to hurt their country, four people familiar with the matter said.
+The Qatari officials decided against cooperating with Mueller for now out of fear it would further strain the country’s relations with the White House, these people said.

-But the project that the Qatari foreign minister refused to finance wasn’t just one more item in the Kushner family’s portfolio; it was Jared’s baby — his misbegotten, sickly, drowning baby.
+It’s worth noting that the project the Qatari foreign minister refused to finance wasn’t just one more item in the Kushner family’s portfolio; it was Jared’s baby — his misbegotten, sickly, drowning baby.

 In 2007, Jared Kushner decided that the real-estate market had nowhere to go but up.
 And so the 26-year-old mogul decided to plow $500 million of his family’s money — and $1.3 billion in borrowed capital — into purchasing 666 Fifth Avenue for twice the price it had previously sold for.
 Even if we’d somehow avoided a global financial crisis, this would have been a bad bet: Before the crash, when the building was almost fully occupied, it generated only about two-thirds of the revenue the Kushners needed to keep up with their debt payments.